Sirius Satellite Radio: Founding and development

-Sirius was founded by Martine Rothblatt, who served as the new company's Chairman of the Board.
-Co-founder David Margolese served as Chief Executive Officer and Robert Briskman served as President and Chief Operating Officer.
+Sirius was founded by Martine Rothblatt, who was the new company's Chairman of the Board.
+Co-founder David Margolese was chief executive officer and Robert Briskman was president and chief operating officer.
 In 1990, Rothblatt founded Satellite CD Radio, Inc. in Washington, D.C.
 The company was the first to petition the FCC to assign unused frequencies for satellite radio broadcast, which "provoked a furor among owners of both large and small [terrestrial] radio stations."
-Rothblatt had previously helped create the PanAmSat international satellite television system, and helped launch and served as CEO of the Geostar satellite navigation system.
+Rothblatt had previously helped create the PanAmSat international satellite television system, and helped launch and was CEO of the Geostar satellite navigation system.
 In April 1992, she resigned as chairman and CEO of Sirius in order to start a medical research foundation, focused on finding a cure for her daughter's illness.
 Former NASA engineer Robert Briskman, who designed the company's satellite technology, was then appointed chairman and CEO.

 Six months later, in November 1992, Rogers Wireless co-founder David Margolese, who had provided financial backing for the venture, acquired control of the company and succeeded Briskman.
 Margolese renamed the company CD Radio, and spent the next five years lobbying the FCC to allow satellite radio to be deployed, and the following five years raising $1.6 billion, which was used to build and launch three satellites into elliptical orbit from Kazakhstan in July 2000.
 The company successfully bid $83.3 million to purchase their satellite radio license.
 In 1997, after Margolese had obtained regulatory clearance and "effectively created the industry," the FCC also sold a license to XM Satellite Radio, which followed Sirius's example.

 In November 1999, Marketing chief Ira Bahr convinced Margolese to again change the name of the company, this time to Sirius Satellite Radio, in order to avoid association with the soon-to-be-outdated CD technology.
 By July 2000, Sirius had negotiated deals with BMW, DaimlerChrysler, and Ford to offer Sirius receivers in their vehicles.
 The first confirmed music transmission from a Sirius satellite was received at the company's New York City headquarters on September 1, 2000.

 Margolese stepped down as CEO in August 2001, remaining as chairman until November 2004.
 Joe Clayton, former CEO of Global Crossing, succeeded Margolese.